 This limited-edition JeanRichard 2TimeZones Zirconium (ref.
 68130-33-11C-AA6D) is one of the coolest-looking cushion-shaped GMT watches on the market.
-Successfully combining its massive body and crowns with generously proportioned elements of the dial, the timepiece is not only elegant enough to be worn with a formal dress but is also easy to read thanks to its wide hands and a finely executed second time-zone aperture with jumping hours.
+Successfully combining its massive body and crowns with generously proportioned elements of the dial, the timepiece is not only elegant enough for you to wear it with a formal dress but is also easy to read thanks to its wide hands and a finely executed second time-zone aperture with jumping hours.

 The 2TimeZones Zirconium is powered by an in-house JR1060 automatic movement, which is ticking inside a 43 x 43 mm cushion-shaped case made of zirconium and rubber.
 Based on their own Caliber JR1000 “tractor” movement, the mechanism features an extra GMT add-on module that expands the functionality, but at the same makes it a bit thicker.
 Well, with the specified thickness of just over 13 millimeters, this doesn’t seem to be a problem: the watch is supposed to be massive and I don’t see any problem with that.